grrrwaaa/courses/film6246/project.md

 What is the general nature of the space -- how does it speak its poetry?

+- Grounded or other?
 	- Is there a sense of up?
-	- Things like a ground plane, physics of gravity, and visual references (buildings, trees, rooms etc) will anchor the sense of "upness".
+Things like a ground plane, physics of gravity, and visual references (buildings, trees, rooms etc) will anchor the sense of "upness".
 Take care to place the user at an appropriate height above ground (by default the space is measured in meters).
 	- The absence of gravity, ground planes, and well-oriented familiar objects will diminish the sense of "upness", lending instead a sense of space that could be non-terrestrial deep space, deep sea, microscopic space, mathematical or abstract space.

 - An open (e.g. outdoor) or enclosed (e.g. indoor) space?
-Or both, or other?
+Both, or other?
 	- Enclosed spaces are living environments, caves, dungeons, jungles, tunnels, tubes, vessels etc. Care must be taken to make sure navigation is limited within the enclosed space.
 There may be partitions between spaces (doors, portals, holes, etc.) In VR, getting scale correct is extremely important.
 Enclosed spaces can be comforting, but also claustrophobic.
 Mazes & labyrinths, narratives of hiding, searching, escaping.
 	- Open spaces are deserts, fields, mountain plateaus, the sea (on the surface or below), roadways, the air, deep space, abstract space.
 Open spaces can be more challenging to fill; it takes effort to ensure they do not primarily convey emptiness (unless that is the goal).
 If the space is freely navigable, how do you ensure there is something worth experiencing in any direction or location?
 Some experiences use "procedural generation", which means using an algorithm to generate content wherever the traveller wanders.
 Some simply repeat content.
 Most however give the visual impression of open space (via skyboxes for example), but actually limit the range of navigation to stay within certain boundaries, such as walls, cliffs, shores (the island is a very common motif), or some life-threatening danger.
 Narratives of exploration, journey, loss.
 	- Combine both: an open space with entrances to enclosed spaces, such as buildings or caves (e.g. Dear Esther, but also Minecraft).
 Narratives of discovery, quest, complexity.